 College of Education, Health and Human Services

-The College of Education, Health, and Human Services (CEHHS) is committed to the principle of shared governance by members of the CEHHS Community and the Dean.
+The College of Education, Health, and Human Services (CEHHS) is committed to the principles of shared governance by members of the CEHHS Community and the Dean.
 The governance structure shall encourage a balance of responsibility, authority, and accountability with the goals of maintaining and developing the viability and diversity of College programs and promoting excellence in undergraduate and graduate education.
-College governance shall operate in a spirit of fair play, mutual respect, and commitment to the CEHHS Community, and with elected representation to reflect the perspectives of academic discipline.
-The Faculty, with appropriate input from staff, shall assume primary responsibility for developing, and recommending to the Dean, College academic policy, procedure, budget, allocation of instructional and support positions, and curriculum.
+College governance shall operate in a spirit of fair play, mutual respect, and commitment to the CEHHS Community, and with elected representation to reflect the perspectives of each academic discipline.
+The faculty, with appropriate input from staff and students, shall assume primary responsibility for developing, and recommending to the Dean, College academic policy, procedure, budget, allocation of instructional and support positions, and curriculum.
+It is understood that the Dean will consult regularly and meaningfully with the faculty via the regular governance process described in this document.
+On those occasions when the Dean chooses not to follow a recommendation put forth by the faculty or any of the governance committees, the Dean shall strive to clearly communicate their reasons for doing so.
 College governance shall be consistent with the University and College Mission Statements and the Memorandum of Understanding between the California Faculty Association and the Trustees of the California State University.

 CEHHS Community meetings are essential to the effective governance of the College.
 At these meetings, members will be informed of the business and decisions being transacted in the committees.
 Of equal importance is the opportunity for the community to comment upon and give advice to the standing committees and the Dean (who will also give brief reports at each meeting) on a regular and formal basis.
 In addition, the meetings will be the place where members of the College can call for discussion of College business falling outside the regular business of the committees.

-The presiding officers of the CEHHS Community meetings will be the Chair and Vice Chair of the College Coordinating Committee (CCC).
-The Chair and Vice Chair shall be tenured faculty members of the CEHHS Community, and shall be from different units.
+A. The presiding officers of the CEHHS Community meetings will be the Chair and Vice Chair of the College Coordinating Committee (CCC).
+The Chair and Vice Chair shall be tenured faculty members of the CEHHS Community and shall be from different units.
 The terms of the Chair and Vice Chair will be staggered 2-year terms.
-Faculty on the Faculty Early Retirement Program and those on leave are eligible to vote but not eligible to serve as Chair or Vice Chair.
+Faculty on the Faculty Early Retirement Program are eligible to vote and serve as Chair or Vice Chair, as long as they are on contract in both Fall and Spring semesters.

 VOTING MEMBERSHIP AND PROCEDURES OF THE CEHHS

-Voting membership of the CEHHS Community shall be as follows: 1) each School/Department will determine their voting constituency (faculty, lecturers, staff and/or DTIR) and communicate that in writing to the Dean’s office for purposes of recordkeeping and polling; 2) each School shall have one equal vote (by simple majority of its voting membership) toward college-wide decisions with a recommendation to the Dean by simple majority across the Schools; 3) In Schools with Departments, each Department within a School will have one equal vote, with the School’s vote being a simple majority across Departments; and 4) should a School or Department not be able to reach a simple majority after a first poll, a meeting within that School or Department of their respective eligible voters will be held to provide a platform for further discussion with a second poll.
-In the event that there is still not a simple majority after a second poll, the CCC will discuss and make a recommendation to the Dean.
-Faculty on the Faculty Early Retirement Program and those on leave are eligible to vote in their school (or Department).
+Voting membership of the CEHHS Community shall be as follows: 1) each School/Department (SOE, SON, HD, KINE, PH, SLP, SW) will determine their voting constituency (faculty, lecturers, staff and/or DTIR) and communicate that in writing to the Dean’s office for purposes of recordkeeping and polling; and 2) each School/Department shall have one equal vote (by simple majority of its voting membership) toward college-wide decisions with a recommendation to the Dean by simple majority across the Schools/Departments.
+Faculty on the Faculty Early Retirement Program are eligible to vote in their school or department.

 COLLEGE COORDINATING COMMITTEE

-The College Coordinating Committee (CCC) shall represent the CEHHS faculty and staff in coordinating the governance of the CEHHS and in advising and making recommendations to the Dean on college-wide policy and direction.
-The primary duty of the CCC is to facilitate the conduct of the operational business matters of the College of Education, Health and Human Services.
+The College Coordinating Committee (CCC) shall represent the CEHHS faculty and staff in coordinating the governance of the CEHHS and in advising and making recommendations to the Dean on college- wide policy and direction.
+The Dean shall provide the CCC with information necessary to make these evaluations and recommendations.
+The primary duties of the CCC are to: draft, revise, and implement the strategic plan of the CEHHS and to facilitate and steer the operational business matters of the CEHHS.
 Responsibilities of the CCC include but are not restricted to the following:

-The Chair of the CEHHS Community will convene the CCC on a monthly basis in order to coordinate the flow of business from committees, advise the Dean’s Office on ad hoc matters, and enhance communication between committees and the administration.
+The Chair of the CCC will convene the CCC on a regular basis in order to review and implement the strategic plan, coordinate the flow of business from committees, advise the Dean’s Office on ad hoc matters, and enhance communication between faculty, staff and students, and the administration.
 In addition to the regular Standing Committees, the CCC may create ad hoc or special committees for specific purposes.

-As well, the Dean may ask the Chair of the CEHHS Community to convene the College Coordinating Committee for purposes of discussing the possible need for ad hoc committees (e.g., Task Forces).
-The CCC shall either appoint members to the ad hoc committee under discussion, or shall arrange for the election of representatives to the ad hoc committee.
+As well, the Dean may ask the Chair of the CCC to convene the College Coordinating Committee for purposes of discussing the possible need for ad hoc committees (e.g., Task Forces).
+The CCC shall either appoint members to the ad hoc committee under discussion or shall arrange for the election of representatives to the ad hoc committee.

 ELECTION RULES AND PROCEDURES